 As a district, we will remain focused on continuous improvement.
-The data collected through the California Dashboard, Annual Survey, California Healthy Kids Survey, and local data all inform on site decisions and focus areas for individual sites and for the district.
+The data collected through the California Dashboard, Annual Survey, and local data all inform site decisions and focus areas for individual sites and for the District.
 As sites develop their School Plan for Student Achievement (SPSA), they will focus on the referenced data to determine focus and improvement areas.
-Similarly, as the district plans for the implementation of this three year LCAP (2021-24), district administration and educational partners will use district level data to determine focus areas for improvement.
+Similarly, as the District implements this three year LCAP (2021-24), district administration and educational partners will use district level data to determine focus areas for improvement.